 Ch 246 abc.
 Structures and Reactions of Organic Compounds.
 4 units (2-0-2); first, second, third terms.
 Prerequisites: Ch 41 abc, Ch 21 abc.
 Special methods for study of organic compounds and reactions.
 Topics discussed vary from year to year but usually include applications of the molecular orbital approach and nuclear magnetic resonance spectroscopy to problems of structure and reactivity.
 Texts: Spin-Spin Splitting and Molecular Orbital Calculations, Roberts.
 Given in alternate years.
-Not offered in 1964-65.
+Offered in 1965-66.
 Instructor: Roberts.

 Ch 247 ab.
 Organic Reaction Mechanisms.
 6 units (2-0-4); first, second terms.
-Prerequisite: Ch 144 or equivalent.
+Prerequisite: Ch 144 abc or equivalent.
 Various tools for the study of organic reaction mechanisms will be discussed with major emphasis on kinetic methods.
-Given in alternate years.
-Offered in 1964-65.
+Not offered in 1965-66.
 Instructor: Hammond.

 Ch 253 ab.
 Chemistry of the Enzymes.
 6 units (2-0-4); first, second terms.
 Consideration of the nature and mechanism of enzyme action.
-Not offered in 1964-65.
+Not offered in 1965-66.

 Ch 254 ab.
-The Chemistry of Amino Acids and Proteins.
-3 units (1-0-2); first, second terms.
-Prerequisites: Ch 41 abc, Ch 46 ab.
-A consideration of the physical and chemical properties of the amino acids, peptides, and proteins.
+The Chemistry of Amino Acids, Peptides, and Proteins.
+6 units (2-0-4); second, third terms.
+Prerequisite: Ch 41 abc.
+A discussion of the chemical reactions, structures, and functions of amino acids, peptides, and proteins.
 Given in alternate years.
-Not offered in 1964-65.
+Offered in 1965-66.
+Instructor: Schroeder.